 6. Pay one type of debt first

 Tackle one credit card debt first.
-If you will pay the smallest debt first, it will give you the motivation to attack next debt.
-And if you will pay the highest interest rate debt first, you will put a halt on fastest-growing debt.
+If you pay the smallest debt first, it will give you the motivation to attack the next debt.

 Choosing any method to pay off your debt is a personal choice.
-Both the methods work.
-It just depends on your attitude towards money and what are your plans for eliminating the debt.
+Both methods work.
+It depends on your attitude towards money and your plans for eliminating the debt.

 7. Consolidate your debt